-Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934 d by th he Registrant ⊠ Filed by a Party other than the Registrant □ ck the appropriate box: Prelim minary Proxy Statement.
-Confi idential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)).
-Defini nitive Proxy Statement.
-Defini itive Additional Materials.
-Solicit iting Material under §240.14a-12.
-VeriSign, Inc. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) nent of of Filing Fee (Check the appropriate box): No fe fee required.
-Fee c computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee p paid previously with preliminary materials. offse ck box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the etting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and to of its filing.
-(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed: ment of No fare (1) (2) (3) (4) (5) Fee Che offsed date (1) (2)
+Proxy Statement Pursuant to Section 14(a) of the Securities Exchange Act of 1934

+- · · ck the a appropriate box: Confid dential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) Definit tive Proxy Statement Definit tive Additional Materials Solicit ing Material under §240.14a-12 VeriSign, Inc. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) nent of f Filing Fee (Check the appropriate box): No fe ee required Fee c computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11 (1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amo on which the filing fee is calculated and state how it was determined): un (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee p paid previously with preliminary materials. offset tting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the (1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed: ment of Fee c (1) (2) (3) (4) (5) Fee p Checoffse date (1) (2) (3) (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) ment of Filing Fee (Check the appropriate box): No fee required Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11 (1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amo on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee paid previously with preliminary materials.
+Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule and date of its filing.
+(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party:

-VeriSign, Inc. 12061 Bluemont Way Reston, Virginia 20190
+VeriSign, Inc. 12061 Bluemont Way

+Reston, Virginia 20190

-April 11, 2018
+April 11, 2019